 The use of synthetic fleece fabrics is causing micro-plastic pollution in our oceans.
 This is where tiny particles of the fleece fabric is shed through the washing process and ends up in the ocean where small fish consume it and it works its way up the food chain (Link, Link, Link).
 So I feel that a PUL fabric provides a more effective waterproofing fabric in a pad, which is better for the environment.

 To reduce the environmental impact by reducing the amount I drive to the post office – I post orders twice a week.
 Usually on Mon/Tues and on Thurs/Fri.
 If you need your order sent in a hurry please contact me to check if this is possible before ordering.

-Shipping is available Australia-wide and for most items is priced at $2 per item (with a cap of $8).
+Shipping is available Australia-wide.
 If the cost of postage & packing is less than the amount you have paid for shipping, I will refund any excess.

-If you are outside of Australia, please contact me for a postage quote based on the items you wish to order.
+If you are outside of Australia, please contact me for a postage quote based on the items you wish to order as the cart may not charge the correct amount.
 Please note that I do not ship pads to the US.

 Often I will make more than one pad from the same fabric and photograph pads to show the back and front of the pad.
 Unless otherwise specified all pads are sold individually, so if a product photo shows 2 pads, you will receive only one.
 When pads are made from printed fabrics, the pad you receive may have a slightly different print placement to the pad shown, but will be made from the same fabric.
 If a fabric print is such that each pad cut from it will look different, then each pad will be photographed separately.